In industrial plants, electrical power issues are pretty common. Current harmonics, voltage unbalance, and current unbalance some of them.

 Causes and Sources

-Several factors affect voltage imbalance in a distribution line, and these are either general or motor-related.
+Several factors affect voltage imbalance in a distribution line, which is either general or motor-related.

 - Unequal distribution of single-phase loads